Steve Bannon (Getty Images)

 We found on the property about a dozen 15-gallon nursery pots with soil in them.
 Neighbor Freeman told me, “They weren’t growing Petunias in those!”

-Apparently the property had a rep with local law enforcement.
-One time I watched a police helicopter hover about six feet over my tomato plants, the pilot checking them out.
-Almost blew them over with the rotor wash.
+Apparently the property had a rep with local law enforcement, so much so that I didn't dare cultivate any cannabis there.
+One time I watched a police helicopter hover about six feet over our tall tomato plants in our garden, the pilot suspiciously checking them out, almost blowing them over with the rotor wash.

 Janice and I also hosted a couple of big parties—“Moondances” coinciding with a full moon—where about 30 or 40 friends danced into the wee hours and camped out on the grounds.